Emergency Loans for Rent: Payment 911

 Some hard cases will tell you that you have to pay on time, but many will work with you.
 They may charge a late fee, but most landlords do not want the hassle of having to evict you over your rent being a couple of weeks late.
 If you have any of the rent money, let them know that you can pay that much now and pay the rest on payday- or whenever you can.
 It is better to try talking with them before putting yourself into debt.

 While talking to your landlord, there is another tactic to try.
 Many landlords are not organizations but individuals who have to do everything themselves or hire jobs out.
 If you have a skill, or a willingness, to do some work, they may be willing to trade your work for some time off of your rent.
 For instance, if you are a plumber or electrician, you might offer those services for homes he needs to fix up.
 You could also offer to paint, clean, or mow the lawns of homes they are working to get rented out.
-Taking a couple hundred dollars off of your rent may save them many hundreds or thousands.
+Taking a couple of hundred dollars off of your rent may save them many hundreds or thousands.

 Emergency Help With Rent

-I have never heard of a single city that does not have some type of assistance programs.
+I have never heard of a single city that does not have some type of assistance program.
 When you need help paying rent, call around to local churches or charitable organizations in your neighborhood.
 Call “211” for United Way to give you some numbers to call.
 You can also just ask people you know where the organizations are, or do an Internet search.
 Many of these places do not advertise so you might only find out through United Way or word-of-mouth.

 Quick Cash Fixes